Achievable logoAchievable logo

 Regulation BI

-Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934 recently (in 2019).
-This new rule aims to ensure broker-dealers and their registered representatives prioritize the interests of their customers over their own.
-In particular, Regulation BI imposes rules to follow when these financial professionals make recommendations to retail investors*.
+Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934 in 2019.
+The rule is designed to ensure broker-dealers and their registered representatives put the customer’s interests ahead of their own when making recommendations.
+Regulation BI applies specifically to recommendations made to retail investors*.

-Broker-dealers are known primarily for their transaction execution services (helping customers buy and sell securities).
-Most trades processed by broker-dealers are unsolicited (meaning the firm did not recommend the transaction) and are typically self-directed by the investor or recommended by a third party (e.g., a customer’s investment adviser).
-When recommendations are not a primary part of a financial firm’s business, they largely avoid rules and regulations imposed on investment advisers.
-This type of financial professional must follow strict fiduciary* laws, which involve numerous disclosures and thorough representative training to protect their clients.
+Broker-dealers are known primarily for transaction execution (helping customers buy and sell securities).
+Many trades processed by broker-dealers are unsolicited, meaning the firm did not recommend the transaction.
+These trades are typically self-directed by the investor or recommended by a third party (for example, a customer’s investment adviser).

 *A fiduciary manages assets on behalf of another person.
-For example, an investment adviser managing a client’s assets is a fiduciary to their client.
+For example, an investment adviser managing a client’s assets is a fiduciary to that client.

-Why are rules related to investment advice so important?
-Unfortunately, the financial industry has a checkered past riddled with unethical behavior.
+Why do rules around investment advice matter so much?
+The financial industry has a long history of unethical behavior.
 Here are a few examples:

 For decades, investment adviser firms have been subject to recommendation-based regulations meant to prevent unethical activity.
-Broker-dealers largely avoided them by claiming their businesses focused primarily on executing transactions, not recommendations.
-But, over the years, it seemed like this was not reality.
-All the examples above involve broker-dealer representatives who were paid hefty commissions once their clients agreed to their (unsuitable) recommendations.
-In plain terms, some broker-dealers and their representatives acted as investment advisers* without being regulated accordingly.
+Broker-dealers largely avoided those regulations by arguing that their businesses focused on executing transactions, not making recommendations.

 *To be considered an investment adviser, a client must make payment specifically for investment advice.
-Some broker-dealers and representatives providing advice were “skirting” the rules by claiming their commissions were payment for the transaction execution, not the advice.
-As long as broker-dealers implied that distinction, they were not regulated as investment advisers.
+Some broker-dealers and representatives providing advice were “skirting” the rules by claiming their commissions were payment for transaction execution, not for the advice.
+As long as broker-dealers maintained that distinction, they were not regulated as investment advisers.

 Regulation BI is the SEC’s attempt to close this “loophole.”
-Broker-dealers and representatives advising retail customers must follow specific rules and protocols, which are outlined in these four categories:
+Broker-dealers and representatives who advise retail customers must follow specific rules and protocols, organized into four categories:

 • Disclosure obligation